Raffi-Chen/generator/README.md

 <li>Testing the motor for voltage</li>
 <li>Attaching brackets to the back wheel to anticipate the generator being attached to the same vicinity</li>
 <li>Discussing the outlet location so that would be able to attach it later.
 It will go near the handle bars, and we could use o-rings, rather than having to design an entire bracket.</li>

+### October 21, 2024
+Now we're kind of done with the back motor mount, but it's somewhat unstable.
+We're also not sure if it actually works, especially since there isn't much tension between the motor and the wheel.
+For our next steps, we should:
+<li>Get the hose clamps for the front alternator and middle wires and attach them</li>
+<li>Design a box in Onshape for the motor</li>
+<li>Think about Arduino components to incorporate</li>